jbleakl36/CircuitPython/README.md

 ### Description & Code

 We were taskes with using the tmp 36 and LCD screen to properally convey the change in temperature.
+Furthermore we were tasked to print a message for if it's too hot and another message for if it's too cold.
+Learning goal: to fully understand how to weld the tempeture sensor.

 ```python
 import board